Akanixon/lumia-stream-translator/README.md

-# lumia-stream-translator
+# Lumia Stream Custom Code Repository
-This is a snippet for a deepL based translator integration using "Chat Match" command in Lumia Stream
+This repository includes a translation script for the use inside a "Chat Match" command And MUCH MORE TO COME